 Daughter Eva Marie Younkin (1908-1964) was born on Jan.
 18, 1908 in Connellsville.
 On Oct.
 13, 1924, at the age of 16, she married Galen Lazelle Clover (1894-1960).
 His parents were Bickley V. and Annie J. (Woods) Clover of Clarion County, PA.
 They dwelled in South Connellsville and had seven children -- Emma Kimmel, Anna Hart, Alice Gagean, Mary Swink, Audrey Stockton, Galen A. Clover and Leon Clover.
 Galen was employed as a carpenter by the Baltimore and Ohio Railroad.
 Eva Marie was a member of the Full Gospel Church of Poplar Grove.
 They lived in 1960 at 204 Pulaski Street in Connellsville.
 Sadly, Galen suffered from heart valve weakness and, after a two-year illness, died at age 65 on June 5, 1960.
 Now widowed, Eva Marie spent her final years in her home at 292 East Fairview Avenue in Connellsville.
 She passed away in Connellsville State General Hospital at the age of 56 on March 21, 1964.
 She was laid to rest with her husband in Normalville Cemetery.

-Daughter Mamie A. Younkin (1893-1964) was born in on March 13, 1893 in Stewart Township, Fayette County.
+Daughter Mamie Alice Younkin (1893-1964) was born in on March 13, 1893 in Stewart Township, Fayette County.
 When she was a teenager, she resided at Moyer near Connellsville.
 At age 14, on May 29, 1907, she and 22-year-old lumberman Herman Fosbrink Jr. (1885-1949) joined themselves in marriage, with G.L.
 Schmid and Earl Huston serving as witnesses.
 Herman was the son of Herman and Susanna Fosbrink Sr. of Draketown, Somerset County.
-(The name "Fosbrink" is an English derivation of the Pennsylvania German "Forespring.)
+(The name "Fosbrink" is an English derivation of the Pennsylvania German "Forespring.")
 Because Mamie was legally too young to marry, her father gave his consent to the union.
-They produced six children -- Beulah Fosbrink, Marie Fosbrink, John Fosbrink, Howard Fosbrink, Beatrice Fosbrink and Betty Fosbrink.
-Herman was a longtime coal miner in and around Uniontown, and in 1943 their home was in Waltersburg.
+They produced these known children -- Beulah Fosbrink, William Fosbrink, Marie Fosbrink, John Fosbrink, Howard Fosbrink, Beatrice Fosbrink and Betty Fosbrink.
+Herman was a longtime coal miner in and around Uniontown.
+When the federal census enumeration was taken in 1910, the couple dwelled in Luzerne Township, Fayette County, with Herman laboring at the Simpson coal mine.
+That year, 21-year-old Smith King boarded in their home and earned a living working at odd jobs.
+By 1920, the family had relocated to Bullskin Township, north of Connellsville, Fayette County, and dwelled along Breakneck Road.
+Moving again, with the nation now in the grip of the Great Depression, the Fosbrinks resided in 1930 in the Brier Hill section of Redstone Township, Fayette County.
+Mamie's aged father lived under their roof in 1930.
+By 1940, the family had migrated again to pursue coal mine work in Waltersburg, Menallen Township, and they remained there for the balance of their lives.
 Sadly, suffering from pemphigus vulgaris (an auto-immune illness causing chronic skin lesions), he was admitted to Pittsburgh's Shadyside Hospital and died there on Sept.
 14, 1949 at age 64.
-In providing information for the death certificate, Mamie was unable to give the names of her father and mother-in-law.
-Circa 1958, she made her home in Waltersburg near Uniontown.
-She died in Waltersburg at the age of 71 just two days after Christmas 1964.
+In providing information for the death certificate, Mamie was unable to give the names of her husband's father and mother Circa 1958, she made her home in Waltersburg, and her address in 1964 was 1 Bigbee Street in Pittsburgh.
+Suffering from a fractured hip due to a fall, and a pulmonary embolism, she died in Pittsburgh's South Side Hospital at the age of 71 just two days after Christmas 1964.
+Son William signed the official Pennsylvania certificate of death.
 She sleeps for all time in Pleasant View Cemetery in Smock, Fayette County.

 Daughter Hazel S. Younkin (1895-1958) was born on Jan.
 11, 1895 in Connellsville.
-On March 26, 1912, unmarried, she gave birth to a son John W. Gemas Sr., son of Charles Gemas ( ? - ? ) of Connellsville.
+On March 26, 1912, unmarried at the age of 17, she gave birth to a son John W. Gemas Sr., son of Charles Gemas ( ? - ? ) of Connellsville.
+The next year, still unmarried, she bore son William Henry McDowell Jr. (1894-1919), son of Samuel and Ellen (Foster) [or "Danechia (Allen)"] McDowell.
 Three years later, on Oct.
-5, 1915, at the age of 21, she married 21-year-old William H. McDowell (1894-1919), son of Samuel and Ellen (Foster) [or "Danechia (Allen)"] McDowell.
+5, 1915, at the age of 21, she and 21-year-old McDowell were married.
 The couple actually united themselves in matrimony, following an example set by several of Hazel's older sisters.
 The ceremony took place in Connellsville, witnessed by Jessie B. House and H.R.
 Titterington.
 William was employed at the time as a fireman and later as a brakeman with the Baltimore and Ohio Railroad.
 The couple produced two sons, William Henry McDowell and Charles McDowell.
 Tragically, at the age of 25, and after just four years of marriage, William was stricken with kidney and pulmonary tuberculosis.
 He was taken to Pittsburgh's Mercy Hospital, and died there on July 19, 1919.
 Later, by 1958, she married again, to Case Kelly ( ? - ? ).
 In the 1950s, their address was East Gibson Avenue in South Connellsville, and she belonged to the First Baptist Church and its E.B.
 Martin Bible Class.
 Having endured rheumatic heart disease for two decades, and more recently kidney and heart disease, Hazel died in Connellsville State Hospital at the age of 63 on July 28, 1958.
 Burial was in Hill Grove Cemetery, with Rev. R.A.
 Nelson officiating.
 The Connellsville Daily Courier published an obituary stating that her survivors included 21 grandchildren and five great-grandchildren.

 Daughter Grace E. Younkin (1898-1964) was born on April 8, 1898 in Bullskin Township.
 At the age of 18, in Connellsville on April 6, 1915, she was wedded to Lester R. Balsley (1894-1952), son of William R. and Nancy (Stafford) Balsley of Bullskin Township.
 Alderman W.D.
 Colborn officiated.
 Their children were Robert L. Balsley, Fred A. Balsley, Elmer E. Balsley, Louis W. Balsley, James B. Balsley, Margie Stewart, Clarence Balsley, Charles H. Balsley and William H. Balsley.
 In 1922, they resided on the Swaugertown Road in Connellsville.
 Tragedy rocked the family on Aug.
 22, 1932 when their 14-year-old son William, hospitalized for surgery on a mastoid growth, died on the eve of entering the sixth grade.
 During World War II, the family worried when sons Elmer and Charles joined the U.S. Armed Forces Their fears were justified when Charles lost his life due in the April 10, 1944 Allied landing on the beaches of Anzio, Italy.
 His remains were returned to Connellsville in July 1948 among 474 sets of Pennsylvanian remains repatriated at that time from Europe.
 Son Louis served with the U.S. Army during the Korean War.
 In 1952, the family address was 508 West Gibson Avenue.
 Grief filled the family on Sept.
 8, 1952 when Lester died at home after suffering a cerebral hemorrhage.
 Grace passed away in Connellsville State General Hospital at the age of 66 on Oct.
 2, 1964.
 She was placed into repose in Mount Olive Cemetery with Rev. E.J.
 Hatchner preaching the funeral service.